sergeybezlepkin/zbx_temp_acrd602/README.md

 ## Triggers:
 - Maintenance notifications
 - Notifications of unavailable data

-## Installation:
-1. import the `zbx_export_templates.yaml` file into your Zabbix server.
-2. Configure the necessary parameters and data elements according to your requirements.

 ## License:
 This template is distributed under the MIT license.
 Use it at your discretion.